 Salix x fragilis f. vitellina ‘Hutchinson’s Yellow Bark’

 We discovered we had the name of this selection slightly wrong so we added "Bark" to the end of its name.
-Another great golden-yellow selection with vigorous orangey-yellow stems.
+Another great golden-yellow selection with vigorous orange-yellow stems.
+A male selection with brilliant yellow catkins!
 As you can see in the photo it has almost unbranched stems, making it very useful for basketry and other objet d’art.
 Hardy to Zone 3.

 USES: As an ornamental shrub if coppiced every year or two.
 Can grow 8-10ft in one year after being coppiced.